fbpx

 In Reischach Bruneck, at the start of the lift to the summit of the Kronplatz, there is the meeting point for Tandem Flights Kronplatz.

 From the age of 4 and up, everyone can fly.
 No sporting ability or special knowledge is required.
 All you need are good shoes, very warm clothing (the risk of frostbite at altitude is not to be ruled out, so don’t be afraid to wear technical winter clothing, even if it’s summer) and the willingness to run 5-6 metres at take-off.
-Everything else is taken care of by the tandem pilot from theĀ Tandem Flights KronplatzĀ team for a flying experience that lasts just over an hour.
+Everything else is taken care of by the tandem pilot from the Tandem Flights Kronplatz team for a flying experience that lasts just over an hour.

 When the Kronplatz ski lifts are open, both in summer and winter, you can make an appointment and fly over the Kronplatz or you can start from Campo Tures in the Ahrntal valley or from Falzes near Bruneck.